codebrewbeans/codebrew-platform/README.md

 The Vision & Rewards:
 Level 10 gets you 20% off – but that’s just the v1.0.
 My goal is to expand the reward system as the community grows.

+Feedback & Contribution
+I’m a solo dev, so I’m looking for brutal feedback:

+How’s the UI?
+Are the challenges too easy/hard?
+What feature should I ship next?

 🚀 **Status:** Production Ready & Shipping!
 🔗 **Join the Grind:** [codebrewbeans.com](https://codebrewbeans.com)